 First recorded meeting of the New York Correspondance School at the Society of Friends Meeting House, Rutherford Place, New York.

-Severely shaken after being mugged in Manhattan on the same day that Warhol is shot by Valerie Solanas (and by the assassination of Robert Kennedy two days later), Johnson moves to Glen Cove, Long Island to a house that he described as a “small farmhouse with a Joseph Cornell attic,” where he works with great productivity but gradually withdraws from the New York scene.
+Severely shaken after being held at knifepoint in Manhattan on the same day that Warhol is shot by Valerie Solanas (and by the assassination of Robert Kennedy two days later), Johnson moves to Glen Cove, Long Island to a house that he described as a “small farmhouse with a Joseph Cornell attic,” where he works with great productivity but gradually withdraws from the Manhattan art world.

 Has the solo exhibition A Lot of Shirley Temple Post Cards Show at Feigen Gallery, New York, collages which include photographs of film stars.
 Group exhibitions include Richard J. Daley at Feigen Gallery, Chicago and Violence in Recent American Art at the Museum of Contemporary Art, Chicago (in which Johnson presents the collage Do Not Kill, 1966); other artists include Jim Dine, Robert Indiana, Robert Rauschenberg, and Andy Warhol.
 At Cornell’s request, Johnson introduces him to Ultra Violet (a Warhol Factory luminary).

 Moves to 44 West 7th Street, known as the “Pink House,” in Locust Valley, Long Island, near the Lippolds.

 Visits Vancouver, Canada to install Ray Johnson—Nineteen Collages, part of Concrete Poetry: An Exhibition in Four Parts at the University of British Columbia.
 The Last Correspondance Show, Art Gallery of California State University, Sacramento.
 As part of the exhibition, The Last Correspondence Show hosts an event that includes a raffle (Raffaele) for “a duck that turned out to be a rabbit.”